-Time scale In this field, the time scale can be selected: last hour, views by day, last 7 days and last 30 days.
+In this field, the time scale can be selected: last hour, views by day, last 7 days and last 30 days.
 The last hour is calculated from the minute before the current minute.
 The view by day covers the whole day, except for the current day in which data runs up to the previous minute.
 The last 7 and 30 days refer to the period that ended the day before at midnight.
-The <page-header> button allows the displayed data to be refreshed.</page-header> Display the In a view by day, this field offers a calendar allowing you to select the date.
-Collapse The 📘 button allows all graphs on the page to be collapsed at once.
-Expand The 🔚 button allows all graphs on the page to be expanded at once.
-Add a column This button allows you to increase the number of columns shown for curves and other information.
+The view by day covers the whole day, except for the current day in which data runs up to the previous minute. runs up to the previous minute. • The last 7 and 30 days refer to the period that ended the day before at midnight.
+The 🥏 button allows the displayed data to be refreshed.
+In a view by day, this field offers a calendar allowing you to select the date.
+The 📙 button allows all graphs on the page to be collapsed at once.
+The 🔚 button allows all graphs on the page to be expanded at once.
+This button allows you to increase the number of columns shown for curves and other information.
 Therefore, information will be grouped in the same column for each active interface.
-Remove a column This button allows you to reduce the number of columns shown for curves and other information.
+This button allows you to reduce the number of columns shown for curves and other